TYWZ-milk/Cell_Length_Measurement/README.md

 # Cell_Length_Measurement
 wustl-CSE556A final project.

+Name: Yitong Wang.

+Please go to this link to see all images: https://github.com/TYWZ-milk/Cell_Length_Measurement.
+You can find all images in src/input and src/output.

 Measuring length of sperm cells of fruit flies.

   * [What required/wish-list features I have accomplished](#what-required-wish-list-features-i-have-accomplished)